Section 873: tertiary telecommunications networks

 6.5 Rateable Plant & Machinery

-Full details of rateable plant & machinery should be noted.
-These will typically include.
+Full details of rateable plant & machinery should be noted, in accordance with Practice Note 871 Telecommunication Fibre Optic Networks.

 6.6 Enquiries on Class